mounirn/KharbgaNet/info.md

 # Open Issues / To Do

+* overall UI
+    -- do we need a menu?
+    -- menu links are not working
+    -- Tab control -- is not ideal for mobile front end
 * Error about invalid setting
 * Error creating game when user is not logged in - issue with the game created by field is empty       when user is not logged in

+* Exchange requests are not shown properly in the UI and -- debug
+* highlighting of exchange requests disappears

   https://stackoverflow.com/questions/7795300/validation-failed-for-one-or-more-entities-see-entityvalidationerrors-propert